Subdivision Directional Fields: Subdivision Vector Fields

 \subsection{Boundary behavior}

-Our concepts of halfedges and the differential operators do not extend trivially to the boundary.
+Our concepts of halfedges and the differential operators do not trivially extend to meshes with boundaries.
 Recall that our reasoning for subdivision is to commute with the gradient and the curl operators.
 However, the discrete curl operator on the boundary is not well-defined for a single edge: consider a boundary face $t=ijk$ with boundary edge $e_{ij}$, and the associated halfedge form $\gamma_{|ij}$.
 As studied in~\cite{Poelke:2016}, the Hodge decomposition for meshes with boundaries admits several valid choices for decomposition, culminating in either Dirichlet or Neumann boundary conditions.
 We choose to assume that a function $f\in \mathcal{V}$ is defined everywhere, including the boundary, and that we commute with its gradient.
 Consequently, we assume that the boundary curl is zero by definition.
 That is, on the boundary, we define $z_{1|ij}=\gamma_{ij}$ and $\epsilon_{|ij}=0$.
+We adapt $W$ and $W^{-1}$ accordingly, noting that $z_{1|ij}$ is the only contribution to the field for boundary edge $ij$.
 Our subdivision matrices are designed to reflect that, where $S_\mathcal{E^{\ast}}$ reproduces zero curl on the boundary, and $S_1$ is redefined to preserve the null-sum with this constrained $S_\mathcal{E^{\ast}}$.
 We show an illustration of boundary vector field basis functions on the boundary in Figure~\ref{fig:basis-boundary}.